Can Brits solely rely on their pension?

 Because of this, we commissioned some research to see how comfortable Brits felt about their retirement, and whether they expect to have to top up their pension with other funds.

-- One in five people in the UK (22%) think they will be able to live comfortably on their pension.
+- Only one in five people in the UK (22%) think they will be able to live comfortably on their pension.

 - A quarter (25%) don’t know if their pension will be enough to support them through their retirement.